zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 5. Do you intend to use your certificates for server, for client, or for both?
    1. Server only (your service only accepts calls from TLS-secured clients).
    2. Client only (your service only performs calls to TLS-secured services).
-   3. Server and Client (your service accepts inbound connections and performs calls to other TLS-secured services).
+   3. Server and client (your service accepts inbound connections and performs calls to other TLS-secured services).

 6. Were the certificates already imported to your keystore/truststore (regardless of the certificate format and storage type)?
    1. Yes, my valid certificates were previously imported.